Wagan8r/simple-note-service/README.md

     gradlew bootRun

-or on MacOS or Linux with:
+or on macOS or Linux with:

     ./gradlew bootRun